Paying for Child Care

 How Much Does Child Care Cost?

 Each year, Erie County releases average market rates.
 They are a guideline of the cost of child care from New York State Office of Children and Family Services (OCFS).
-The market rate is based on the county where the child care is provided, the type of setting, and the age of the child.
-The following are rates for 2016-17:
+The market rate is based on the county where the child care is provided, the type of setting, and the age of the child (the younger the child the higher the rate).
+The following are effective June 1, 2022: